MrJReal/MrJReal/README.md

 - 👋 Hi, I’m @MrJReal
-- 👀 I’m interested in the arts, design, fishing, food, entertainment, excercise and outdoor activites and learning web dev'
+- 👀 I’m interested in the arts, design and learning.
-- 🌱 I’m currently learning JS
+- 🌱 I like making coded projects.
-- 💞️ I’m looking to collaborate on web related projects

 - 📫 How to reach me jameso.real@gmail.com

 <!---